 ¾ cup Demerara sugar

-In a bowl, mix together the milk, sugar and vanilla until the sugar has dissolved slightly.
+In a bowl, whisk together the milk, sugar and vanilla until the sugar has dissolved slightly.
 This takes longer with the coarsely grained Demerara.

 Chaney’s Dairy Barn